tompaton/wfhcalendar/README.md

 - selection to change financial year system
 - printable layout
 - support multiple types of leave, work (for different office locations etc.)
-- add a "speculative" flag to record a day as "unsure"
-    - either unsure in the past which category it belongs in, or
-    - unsure in the future what it will be.
-    - this will assist to keep "what if" plans separate from actual records.
 - add a description/help to the page
 - add footer link to tompaton.com
 - deploy to tompaton.com